Busta117/SBInstagram/README.md

 ===========

-to setup your Application only change the file **SBInstagramController.h** setup all of your application information.
+to setup your Application only change the file ***SBInstagramController.h***, setup with all of your Instagram application information.